nixos-asia/website/en/tutorial/nixos-install.md

 # Install NixOS with Flake configuration on Git

-This short tutorial will walk you through the steps necessary to install #[[nixos]], enable [[flakes]] while tracking the resulting configuration in a [[git]] repository.
+This tutorial will walk you through the steps necessary to install #[[nixos]], enable [[flakes]] while tracking the resulting system configuration in a [[git]] repository.

->[!info] Target audience
+>[!info] Welcome to the tutorial series on [[nixos]]
-> You have worked with other Linux distributions before, but are interested in switching to [[nixos]] as your primary operating system and require a quick start guide.
+> This page is the first in a planned series of tutorials aimed towards onboarding Linux/macOS users into comfortably using [[nixos]] as their primary operating system.

 {#install}
 ## Install NixOS

 - Download the latest NixOS ISO from [here](https://nixos.org/download#download-nixos).
-Choose the GNOME image for the appropriate CPU architecture.
+Choose the GNOME (or Plasma) graphical ISO image for the appropriate CPU architecture.
 - Create a bootable USB flash drive ([instructions here](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb)) and boot the computer from it.

 NixOS will boot into a graphical environment with the installer already running.